danieldreier/puppet-autosign/README.md

 Users wishing to generate tokens this way should run the task against the Puppet master and will receive the signing token as the result of the task.
 Running the `generate_token` task against any other node will fail.

+## Classes

+### `autosign`

+#### Parameters

+`package_name`: Name of the gem to install.
+Defaults to "autosign" and there's probably no reason to override it.

+`ensure`: Ensure parameter on the package to install.
+Set to "present", "latest", "absent", or a specific gem version.

+`configfile`: Path to the config file

+`user`: User that should own the files, this should be user that the Puppet server runs as.

+`group`: Group that should own the config files

+`journalpath`: Path to the journalfile, this will be managed as a directory, with the journalfile placed under it.

+`gem_provider`: Provide to use to the gem.

+`manage_journalfile`: Weather or not to manage the journalfile

+`manage_logfile`: Weather or not to manage the logfile

+`settings`: Hash of setting to use.

 ## Development

 Contributions are welcome.
 New functionality must have passing rspec test coverage in the PR, and should ideally also have beaker test coverage for major new functionality.

-For the time being, this module will remain compatible with both Puppet 3.x and 4.x.
-In the next 6-12 months, it will probably become a 4.x-only module.

-The primary development targets for this module are Puppet 3.x on Debian Wheezy, CentOS 7, and FreeBSD 10.
+The primary development targets for this module are Puppet >= 4.x on Debian Wheezy, CentOS 7, and FreeBSD 10.
 New functionality that requires updates to `params.pp` should include relevant data for each of these platforms.
 If you want support for other platforms, please include test coverage in the PR.